kuking/go-frank/README.md

 ## Performance

-Extracts from [PERF.md](PERF.md), Total data is 500GiB, which won't fit into main memory, disk is encrypted (lower performance), with 500 bytes events, it averages 1.82M inserts-per-second (throughput of 909MiB/s), and 1.72M reads-per-second (862MiB/s).
+Extracts from [PERF.md](PERF.md), Total data is 500GiB, which won't fit into main memory, disk is encrypted (lower performance), with 500 bytes events, it averages 1.82M inserts-per-second (throughput 909MiB/s), and 1.72M reads-per-second (862MiB/s).
 Multi-producer/thread safe.

 ```